kellan/laughingmeme/_posts/2008-01-03-on-listening-to-golden-compass.md

     - 'phillip pullman'
 ---

 I read “Golden Compass” 8+ years ago, but I remembered it vividly, or so I thought.
 Watching the movie was frustrating and disappointing, but hard to pin down exactly why.
-We picked up the audiobook of “Golden Compass” for \[our drive to Los Angeles\](http://flickr.com/photos/kellan/sets/72157603613465712/), and finished the last disc just as we turned off the engine having made it back to SF.
+We picked up the audiobook of “Golden Compass” for [our drive to Los Angeles](http://flickr.com/photos/kellan/sets/72157603613465712/), and finished the last disc just as we turned off the engine having made it back to SF.
 And I’ve got a scattering of mental notes to get down.

 - The recording is *excellent*.
 We’ve been disappointed by a couple of the audiobooks we tried recently, but not this time.
 The narration is read by the author, with a large cast of voice actors doing the speaking bits.
 Its really more of an old radio play.
 Excellent.
 - Except they should have gotten Ian McKellen to do Iorek Bymison, Weitz’s one master stroke.